Do I Need Earthquake Insurance?

 As with any insurance, if you never use it, you didn’t need it.
 If you have it and you need it, you’re a genius and a hero.
 If you need it and don’t have it, you kick yourself while at the same time forgetting about all the good reasons you had for not buying the insurance when you had the chance.

 This is all crystal ball stuff.
 How can you determine the future and whether you will need earthquake insurance or not?
 You can’t.
 So let’s make it simple: If you can afford it, get it and if you can’t, don’t.
-If you don’t have EQ insurance and there is an earthquake and your home is damaged, there is no coverage, period.
-Without EQ insurance, EQ damage will not be covered.
+If you don’t have earthquake insurance and there is an earthquake and your home is damaged, there is no coverage, period.
+Without earthquake insurance, earthquake damage will not be covered.
 No insurance = No Coverage.
-You would be surprised how many of the “Northridge Earthquake Victims” had no EQ coverage to begin with.
+You would be surprised how many of the “Northridge Earthquake Victims” had no earthquake coverage to begin with.
 Fortunately, at that time, California and the United States were both much more wealthy than they are now and were able to bail people out.
 Don’t look for such generosity to happen again.

 Earthquake insurance is different than your home insurance.
-It has a limited menu of coverage (get out your homeowner insurance declarations page and look at your coverage) and most EQ policies are ala carte, requiring you buy each specific coverage that is otherwise automatically included in your homeowner policy, and even then it will not add up to the comprehensive package that your homeowner insurance provides.
+It has a limited menu of coverage (get out your homeowner insurance declarations page and look at your coverage) and most earthquake policies are “a la carte”, requiring you buy each specific type of coverage that is otherwise automatically included in your homeowner policy, and even then it will not exactly parallel the coverage that your homeowner insurance provides.
+For example, most earthquake policies do not cover damage to pools, walkways, sidewalks, driveways, often called “hardscape.”
+Most earthquake policies have limits on Loss of Use coverage, personal contents coverage and may have no coverage for Other Structures (un-attached structures or separate structures) at all.

 California Earthquake Insurance Policy deductibles are very different